 The argument is split in two.
 First, we define a set of trajectories of interest: Some trajectories are unlikely enough to be ignorable.
-We derive the worst-case work for that set.
-Next, we consider the probability that some trajectory is in that set.
+We derive the worst-case work for the set of trajectories of interest.
+Next, we consider the probability that some trajectory is in the set of interest.
 Combining these two parts gives our new equality for worst-case work.

 {\bf{\em The set of trajectories of interest}}---We wish to ignore unlikely trajectories.
 We identify a set of trajectories of interest, defined as excluding trajectories of two types: